 The Great Himalaya Trail A Pictorial Guide II Edition

 Robin Boustead, an Australian who has been trekking the Himalaya for over two decades is a modern GHT pioneer promotes it as his personal operation.
 Robin Boustead walked the Great Himalaya route for the first time in 2008 and 2009 with his team (Pema Tsering Sherpa, Lakpa Sherpa, and Karma Sherpa) and successfully completed in 157 days.

 Tulsi Gyawali, Managing Director of Nepal Sanctuary Treks attended during the book launch

 He uses stunning pictures, the first inter-linked sequence of trekking maps for every mountain region, showing the GHT and connecting major trails.
-This book has foreword by Peter Edmund Hillary, son of legendary Sir Edmund Hillary.
+This book has a foreword by Peter Edmund Hillary, son of legendary Sir Edmund Hillary.

 Peter’s first summit of Everest in 1990 meant Hillary’s became the “first family” of Himalayan mountaineering with two generations of Everest climbers to conquer to feat.
 He ascent it again in 2002 to celebrate his father’s first ascent.

 Peter Hillary has followed in his father’s footsteps in beyond just mountaineering.
-Edmund and the Hillary family has built and run 42 schools, hospitals and medical clinics for the mountain people of Solu Khumbu district.
+Edmund and the Hillary family have built and run 42 schools, hospitals and medical clinics for the mountain people of Solu Khumbu district.
 At present, there are Himalayan Foundations in six countries to support this work, and Peter Hillary is a board-member, fund-raiser and regular Nepal visitor to carry on this commitment to support the people of rural communities.

 He has recently undertaken the trek with his family called “In Hillary’s Footsteps trek to Everest Base Camp” in April 2019.

 The Government of Nepal is now taking consideration in promoting the trail and its sections as a way to bring socio-economic benefits to the people of rural communities.
 To make this happen, the Great Himalayan Trail focused on promoting “responsible tourism” best practices.
 This would definitely help to improve local employment and boost demand for locally-produced goods and services at the destinations.

 According to Robin Boustead in this book “The Great Himalayan Trail: Pictorial Guide Second Edition